Emergency Preparations

 Weed Mitigation

-A $160,000 grant awarded to Rainbow Water in December 2024 through CalOES and aided with funding the removal of dry brush around all infrastructure to create defensible space.
-This move was key to protecting the 4.0 million gallon capacity Hutton Water Storage Tank from the Lilac Fire that burned around and downhill from the tank.
+Rainbow Water maintains annual dry brush clearance around all infrastructure to reduce the risk of fuel during wildfires.
+A $160,000 grant was awarded to Rainbow Water in December 2024 through CalOES aided with funding the removal of dry brush around all infrastructure to create defensible space.
+Proper fuel management was key to protecting the 4.0 million gallon capacity Hutton Water Storage Tank from the Lilac Fire that burned around and downhill from the tank.